 Am I a Candidate For Male Breast Reduction Surgery?

-In most cases, this surgery is done on an outpatient basis and with only local anesthesia.
+In most cases, this surgery is done on an outpatient basis and with local anesthesia only.
 The condition is often directly tied to excess glandular tissue.
 Dr. Price can remove this through small incisions made either around the areola or in the armpit.
 This makes scarring virtually invisible.
 Through these small incisions, Dr. Price removes excess glandular tissue, fat, and possibly some skin.
 In many cases where the enlargement is mostly fat, liposuction may be all that is needed.
 Dr. Price can determine the best plan for your individual problem after a consultation and examination.

 Gynecomastia Surgery Recovery